SporkDao/docs/docs/tokenomics.md

 #### Staking (LP/Timelock/Staking) Rewards ####
 25,000,000 SPORK (25%) will be allocated as staking rewards, to be circulated in the form of Average Annual Yields (AAY) Spork holders who stake their tokens in a compatible farm will be eligible for these rewards.
-Rewards will come into circulation over a period of 10 years, with a maximum capping of 2,500,000 tokens per year.
+Rewards will come into circulation over a period of 5 years, with a maximum capping of 5,000,000 tokens per year.

 #### Marketing, Development, and Community Rewards ####
 15,000,000 SPORK (15%) tokens are allocated for future initiatives, airdrops/rewards for the community, liquidity provisions, and development of the protocol.
 The fund’s allocation will be disbursed in various (%), after a lock-in period starting at 3 months to 2 year.
+10% of fund will be released immediately, with full diclosure of any portion used for any reason.

 #### Team & Advisors ####